ange007/ha-sun-allocator/README.md

 ## ESPHome Integration

-SolarVampire can directly control multiple ESPHome devices to utilize excess solar energy.
+SunAllocator can directly control multiple ESPHome devices to utilize excess solar energy.
 This integration allows you to automatically adjust the power of solid-state relays based on the available untapped potential, with priority-based power distribution.

 ### Multiple Device Support

-SolarVampire now supports configuring and controlling multiple ESPHome devices.
+SunAllocator now supports configuring and controlling multiple ESPHome devices.
 Key features include:

 - **Add multiple devices**: Configure any number of ESPHome devices to utilize excess solar energy
 - **Priority-based power distribution**: Assign priorities to devices to control which ones get power first